Why hire a professional birth photographer?

 I offer 3 Birth Story packages with the option to add on other products such as announcements, beautiful linen albums, wood memory boxes with prints or wall art.

-A Fresh 48 session is included in two of the packages or you can opt to only have a Fresh 48 session a la carte.
+A Fresh 48 session is included in two of the packages or you can opt to only have a Fresh 48 session or a posed newborn session a la carte.
 This is nice to have when family comes to meet baby at the hospital or at home.

 Do you offer payment plans?

 Yes!
-I require a 50% retainer due at the signing of our birth photography agreement.
+I require a minimum of a $500 retainer due at the signing of our birth photography agreement.
 This is usually taken care of at our consultation or within a few days after the consultation via online invoice.
 We can set up a payment plan so you can space the full amount out over time.
 Final amount will be due by 36 weeks of pregnancy.

 When should I book with you?